LLNL/CHAI/docs/sphinx/expt/design.rst

 across multiple backends.
 It has shared pointer semantics, meaning that copies are shallow, which allows this object to be passed by value to a CUDA or HIP kernel.
 When copy constructed, it queries the array manager to update the cached size and pointer from the array manager.
-Like with std::shared_ptr, the underlying memory will be cleaned up automatically once the last host copy is destroyed.
+Similar to std::shared_ptr, all host copies have shared ownership such that when the last host copy is destroyed, it will trigger clean up of the underlying resources.
+Note that device copies are not reference counted since clean up cannot be triggered from the device.

 .. code-block:: cpp